- Cama-i, quyana tailuci!

 A Private School Ombudsman is identified in each state to help ensure the equity of services for private school children, teachers and other educational personnel, and families.
 The private school ombudsman serves as the department's primary point of contact for addressing questions and concerns from private school officials and from districts regarding the provision of equitable services under Titles I and VIII of ESSA.
 The ombudsman will communicate with private school officials to inform them of the opportunities to receive benefits under the federal programs of the ESEA.
 The ombudsman will also provide notice to private school officials of the allocations that districts have determined are available for private schools choosing to participate in benefits under one or more of the ESEA programs.

-Notice of Allocations and Proportionate Share for Private School
+Notice of Allocations and Proportionate Share for Private Schools

 Proportionate shares of district allocations made available for participating private school students, teachers, and families are provided for each year.
 For more information on participation of private schools and the calculations of the proportionate shares for equitable services are available in the public version of each district's ESEA Consolidated Application for the applicable school year.
 The approved applications are found in the online Grants Management System.
 To find a district, search for "organizations", then search for the applicable year, and the ESEA Consolidated application.

-- Overview of Private School Consultation and Equitable Services Benefits, May 2018 (word)
+- Overview of Private School Consultation and Equitable Services Benefits (docx)

-- Alaska Private School Ombudsman: Role and Responsibilities (word)
+- Alaska Private School Ombudsman: Role and Responsibilities (docx)

-- Sample Affirmation of Consultation and Agreement with Private School Officials (word)
+- Sample Affirmation of Consultation and Agreement with Private School Officials (docx)

-- Private School Plan Template - Sample for all ESEA Programs (word)
+- Private School Plan Template - Sample for all ESEA Programs (docx)

 - Complaint Form for Private School Equitable Services (pdf)